 What to Do About Money Anxiety

 Fortunately, there are ways to manage this money anxiety, and one solution looks remarkably similar to the advice for our overspending counterparts.
 I often find that my anxiety stems from an exaggerated idea of how much I’m spending.
 If I spend money on a non-necessity, like new clothes, I immediately feel out of control.
 To regain that sense of control, I find logging all of my purchases helpful.
-When I add up my spending each month, the sum usually never reaches anywhere near my inflated expectation.
-If you’re a chronic saver, it can be helpful to keep constant tabs on your spending, with an Excel document you update every day or two.
+When I add up my monthly spending, the sum usually never reaches anywhere near my inflated expectation.
+If you’re a chronic saver, it can be helpful to keep constant tabs on your spending with an Excel document you update every day or two.
 A budget can prevent your fear from drowning out your monetary reality.

 Acknowledge Irrational Thoughts

 A second solution is to acknowledge your money anxiety for what it is – somewhat irrational.
 Just because your parents lost their jobs or their home during a particularly precarious time in U.S. history does not mean that the same will happen to you.
 Be realistic about your saving practices.
 If you’re building a retirement fund, an emergency fund, and a savings fund for short- and long-term goals, you can spend leftover money guilt-free.
 Even if you haven’t established those funds yet, you should still allow yourself some extra space in your budget for nonessentials.
 The items you’re considering purchasing will likely bring you more joy than the money they cost.